andre-caldas/FreeCAD/src/Base/Accessor/README.md

 Notice how declarative this is!!!
 The object that exports a `double` declares it by subclassing `IExport<double>`.
-It then implements a `double* resolve(...)` method.
+It then implements a `double* resolve_ptr(...)` method.
 A function that expects a *reference to a double* states that **(usually) at compile time**:
 ```
     void i_use_a_double(Accessor::ReferenceTo<double> ref);
 ```
 There is no messing around with `boost::any` or the like.
-There is chains of `if(...TypeId...)`.
+There are no chains of `if(...TypeId...)` tests.
-What needs to be treated is the *path (to a double)* not resolving.
+What needs to be treated is the case where *path (to a double)* does not resolve.
-We do not get something that is not a double to deal with!
+We never get something that is not a double to deal with!

 ## Resolving a path